-such as the Air Safety Investigator (Field) GS-1815, unless the employee is performing predominantly administrative functions rather than the technical work of the occupation.
+such as the Field Investigator GS-1801, unless the employee is performing predominantly administrative functions rather than the technical work of the occupation.

 In a claim decision, FLSA determinations are based on the actual duties being performed.
-As part of that process, a connection must be established between the position description (PD) of record and the actual duties being performed.
+As part of that process, a connection must be established between the PD of record and the actual duties being performed.
 The copy of your PD of record provided to this office has been certified by competent management authority as an accurate statement of the major duties and responsibilities assigned to your position.
-You and your co-claimants have also certified the PD as current and accurate.
-In addition, we conducted on-site fact-finding with you and [employee's name], as well as your supervisor, [supervisor's name], on July 30, 1996, in order to gain a better understanding of the work functions that you perform in your position of record.
-This fact-finding supplemented the documentation submitted by your agency at our request, the comments you and your co-claimants provided on that information, as well as the information provided by you and your co-claimants in further support of your FLSA rationale.
+In a letter dated January 17, 1996, you stated that you did not believe your new PD was accurate in that you do not regularly manage a team or group during on-site accident investigations.
+You provided a list of 1995 investigations and the role you played in them in support of this claim.